EdwardAngert/build-back-better-breakdown/docs/title-2-committee-on-education-and-labor/title-2-subtitle-c/title-2-subtitle-c-part-2.md

 sidebar_position: 1
 ---

-PART 2--DEPARTMENT OF EDUCATION
+# PART 2 - DEPARTMENT OF EDUCATION

-SEC.
+## SEC.
 22101.
 ADULT EDUCATION AND LITERACY.

     (a) In General.--In addition to amounts otherwise made available, there is appropriated to the Department of Education for fiscal year